adamatan/polycircles/docs/index.rst

 Welcome to Polycircles documentation!
 =====================================

-Generates accurate polygonal approximation of circles, for KMLs and general usage.
+Polygonal circle approximations for KMLs and general use.

 |buildStatus|